carpentries/amy/docs/design/database_models.md

 Represents a request for instructor training.
 Usually these requests come from people who are not AMY users.

+Includes a `member_code` field (the registration code entered by the applicant), which is validated against active memberships, partnerships or account benefits, and a
+`member_code_override` boolean field, which records whether the applicant chose to submit despite an invalid member code (see [Member Code Enforcement](./projects/2023_member_code_enforcement.md)).

 This model falls into `external requests` domain, which also includes `WorkshopRequest`, `WorkshopInquiryRequest`, and `SelfOrganisedSubmission`.